 Among the family's most heinous deeds: the forbidden incestual connection between Jaime and Cersei; the attempted murder of Bran Stark by Jaime; the psychopathic cruelty of Joffrey.
 We can thank Tyrion for being the only moral compass.

-The misadventures of middle child Malcolm would not be possible without his chaotic family.
+The misadventures of middle child Malcolm would not be possible without his chaotic family, the Wilkersons.

 His mother Lois is hotheaded.
 His father Hal is idle.
 His oldest brother Francis is a troublemaker.
 His older brother Reese is annoying.
 His younger brother Dewey is eccentric.
 And his youngest brother Jamie is innocent.